jank324/lynx/README.md

 ![Overview Plot](images/misalignment.png)

 where the optional keyword argument `beam` is the incoming beam represented by the reference particles.
-Cheetah will use a default incoming beam, if no beam is passed.
+Lynx will use a default incoming beam, if no beam is passed.

-## Cite Cheetah
+## Cite Lynx

-If you use Cheetah, please cite the following two papers:
+If you use Lynx, please cite the following two papers:

 ```bibtex
 @article{kaiser2024cheetah,